Aliases for USP44 Gene

 GeneCards Summary for USP44 Gene

 USP44 (Ubiquitin Specific Peptidase 44) is a Protein Coding gene.
 Diseases associated with USP44 include Embryonal Carcinoma.
-Among its related pathways are Metabolism of proteins and Ubiquitin-Proteasome Dependent Proteolysis.
+Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
 Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is USP49.

 UniProtKB/Swiss-Prot Summary for USP44 Gene